Jaipur Metro: Operations

 Trains operate at a frequency of 10 to 15 minutes between 5:30 and 22:30 depending peak and off-peak time.
 Trains operating within the network typically travel at speed up to 40 km/h, and stop for about 20–40 seconds at each station.
 Automated station announcements are recorded in Hindi and English.
 Many stations have services such as Parking lot, ATMs and mobile recharge.
 The metro also has a sophisticated fire alarm system for advance warning in emergencies, and fire retardant material is used in trains as well as on the premises of stations.
 Navigation information will sooner be available on Google Transit.
-The first coach of every train is reserved for women.
+The first coach of every train is reserved for women during peak hours.

 Security

 The responsibility of security of Jaipur Metro has been entrusted to Rajasthan Police.
 A strength of 789 police personnel has been sanctioned for security and policing of Jaipur Metro.
 Latest security equipments have been provided at all Metro Stations.
 Closed-circuit cameras from IndigoVision are used to monitor trains and stations, and feed from these is monitored by Rajasthan Police and Jaipur Metro authorities at their respective control rooms.
 In addition metal detectors, X-ray baggage inspection systems, and dog squads are also deployed which are used to secure the system.
 Each of the underground stations has about 45 to 50 cameras installed while the elevated stations have about 16 to 20 cameras each.
 The monitoring of these cameras is done by the Rajasthan Police, which is in charge of security of the Metro, as well as the Jaipur Metro Rail Corporation.
 Intercoms are provided in each train car for emergency communication between the passengers and the train operator.
 Periodic security drills are carried out at stations and on trains to ensure preparedness of security agencies in emergency situations.